AdobeDocs/commerce-admin.en/help/configuration-reference/advanced/admin.md

 ![Startup Page](./assets/admin-startup-page.png)<!-- zoom -->

-For more information about changing these settings, see [Change the startup page](../../getting-started/admin-dashboard.md#change-the-startup-page).
+For more information about changing these settings, see [Change the startup page](../../getting-started/admin-dashboard.md#change-the-startup-page) in the _Getting Started Guide_.

 |Field|[Scope](../../getting-started/websites-stores-views.md#scope-settings)|Description|
 |--- |--- |--- |